Asante people: Asante womanhood

 The gold/yellow color of the jewelry that the girls are adorned with signifies royalty, continuous life, and wealth.
 This is related to the matrilineal system of the Asante.
-The matrilineal system of the Asante culturally gives women a sense of authority, continuity, and the right to become a breadwinner and make money.
-This is displayed in the roles of adult women in society, obaapanin (female elder), and the ohemaa (queen) stool, which ranks higher than the male counterpart.
+Assuming she marries an Asante who is not from Asante Bantama, the matrilineal system of the Asante can culturally give women a sense of authority, continuity, and the right to become a breadwinner and make money.
+However, female agency is independent of lineage rights, and can manifest itself equally in patrilineal systems in Asante as well, such as a case where a father would be expected to look after his children and pass property to his children and his wife (rather than his nephews/nieces), instead of having no such responsibility in a purely matrilineal system.
+This is displayed in the roles of adult women in society, obaapanin (female elder), and the ohemaa (queen) stool, which are considered high ranks.